scnslabutsa/myhthelperEduContent/_episodes/S.md

 A procedure that surgically removes the breast, but keeps intact as much of the skin that surrounds the breast as possible.
 This skin can then be used in breast reconstruction to cover a tissue flap or an implant instead of having to use skin from other parts of the body.

 **Sonogram (see Ultrasound in [U](/{{page.root}}/myhthelperEduContent/U/index.html))**

-**Specificity**
-The proportion (or percentage) of people who truly do not have the condition of interest who test negative for the condition.

 **Stage of Cancer (Cancer Stage)**
 A way to indicate the extent of the cancer within the body.
 The most widely used staging method for breast cancer is the TNM system, which uses Tumor size, lymph Node status and the absence or presence of Metastases to classify breast cancers.